MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

             ![Screenshot of the Properties Auditing tab.](../media/configure-windows-event-collection/auditing.png)

-        For more information, see [Supported Windows events](event-collection-overview.md#supported-windows-events).
+        For more information, see [Configure audit policies for Windows event logs](configure-windows-event-collection.md).